firemodels/fds/Utilities/PyroGraph/docs/ReadMe.txt

 This csv formatted file stores information on the quantities that are used to generate scatter plot data.
 Each quantity represents a single scatter plot.
 The plot legend labels (groups) and symbols are defined in the groups.csv and styles.csv files respectively.

 * QUANTITIES PARAMETERS *
-- ID, this is a unique numeric value ID that is used to refer to the quantity entry.
+- Index, this is a unique numeric value Index that is used to refer to the quantity entry.
 This quantity number will be referred to in the data sets configuration file.

 - Quantity_Label, this is a shortened continuous character string used to identify the quantity.